Clammiee/Sample_AI/README.md

 - You can move the blue player with WASD, rotate it with Q/ E and shoot with space.
 - The enemy can be control by pressing the buttons on the screen.
 This first level is done this way so you can see that the enemy has all these functionalities and how they work.
-- In Level 2 the enemy AI behaves automatically and you'll still control the player, it'sjust like a third-person shooter game.
+- In Level 2 the enemy AI behaves automatically and you'll still control the player, it's just like a third-person shooter game.

 Technical Design Diagram downloadable here: https://drive.google.com/file/d/1vcyhfVI_smW0EZH_SWpYaUavfcl9kG0M/view?usp=sharing